angeligareta/woocommerce-to-google-sheets/README.md

 For example, if you have two types of orders: Shirt and Jeans.
 It will create a spreadsheet with all the data of the people that ordered a Shirt and another for everyone that ordered Jeans.
 Besides, there will be a general Spreadsheet with all the orders together.

-And there is more, these spreadsheets will be updated each hour!
+And there is more, these spreadsheets will be updated each hour or in real-time!
 Do you want to implement it?
 Piece of cake!
 Just follow two steps:

 ## Installation
 ### Create Spreadsheet